 For years, Molokai businesses have been supported by the use of containers.
-A handful of entrepreneurs in Kaunakakai run their businesses solely out of the metal structures, while others depend on them for storage overflow.
+A handful of entrepreneurs in Kaunakakai run their businesses solely out of the metal structures, while others get shipping containers for rent near me to address storage overflow.
 However, county law requires containers to have a building permit, among other conditions, and many businesses are in violation.
 Now, with a recent crack-down on enforcement, some businesses have to move or close shop.

 Dusty Dancy, owner Dusty’s Power Equipment, has been running his business out of a container next to Hayaku Gas and Go for about two years.
 Now, he has to move his business out of town to Mahana Nursery because of the recent enforcement.
 He said the move will cost him a lot of business – and he had to do it in about two weeks, he added.

 “They ought to give me more notice before they put me out of business,” he said.

 Anthony Fukuoka is building inspector for the County of Maui on Molokai, who handles enforcement of building regulations.

 He said enforcement on Molokai is usually based on complaints.
 Blatant violations are “hard to overlook” he said.

 When The Tobacco Shack opened shop in a container about two months ago, “a lot of people started asking questions,” said Nancy McPherson, Molokai staff planner.
 That triggered the enforcement process for all container businesses.

 Now, container businesses and landlords will soon be hit with fines for non-compliance beginning 30 days after the notification last month.
 That could amount to $100 per day, plus as much as $1000 initial fines for not having a building permit or a certificate of occupancy, two of the requirements for container businesses.

 “I really feel for these people,” said Fukuoka.
 “I know how complicated this [permit process] can be.”